brennerv/hello-world/README.md

 Hello World!!!

-Еру "hello-world" repository is a place where I store ideas, resources, or even share and discuss things with others.
+The "hello-world" repository is a place where I store ideas, resources, or even share and discuss things with others.